DSeiferth/PoreAnalyser/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PoreFinding's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**PoreFinding** (/lu'make/) is a Python library for analysing (ion channel) pore profiles.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Over the last two decades, advances in structural biology along with recent artificial intelligence–driven structure prediction algorithms, such as AlphaFold, have revealed a plethora of 3-D ion channel and nanopore structures in different conformational states.
+However, in nearly every case, these structures still require functional annotation.
+Different tools, such as HOLE and CHAP, allow the analysis of the physical dimensions of the pore running through an ion channel.
+Here, we present a package that allows users to calculate the pore profile of any input structure.
+Based on the well-established HOLE programme, we add a new feature to capture pore asymmetry by using an ellipsoidal probe particle.

+It uses the `HOLE <https://github.com/osmart/hole2/>`_ programme wrapped by `MDAnalysis <https://github.com/MDAnalysis/mdanalysis>`_.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.